 Ann and Ray met me at the seaplane terminal on the island -- and they brought Penny, the world's silliest Old English Sheepdog, to greet me.
 Penny and I have had a long-standing mutual admiration society going.
 Even though we hadn't seen each other for a couple of years, Penny was still so excited to see me that she whimpered as she slimed me all over.
 That dog has always given a mean free facial, however slimy.

-Vancouver Island is gorgeous, and my gracious hosts took me around to show me the sights, including in Coombs, BC, where they have goats grazing on the sod roof.
+Vancouver Island is gorgeous, and my gracious hosts took me around to show me the sights, including this place in Coombs, BC, where they have goats grazing on the sod roof.
 I searched for some tacky postcards and couldn't find any, sad to say.
 They had some Wicked Good "Goats on the Roof" T-shirts, and I should have bought one -- but little did I know that my clothing situation was about to turn desperate.

 In between jaunts out to see the island, I spent time on the phone to United -- er, Untied -- Airlines, trying to determine the whereabouts of my bag.
 My cell phone and Blackberry had already started showing the red logos meaning "Charge us now or you'll be sorry."
 Did I mention that my chargers were in the bag?